wairimuthoni/CC-12-Webscraping/README.md

 All data used in the tutorial were taken from http://www.iucnredlist.org.

-`penguin_example.R` is an example R script based on the content of the tutorial.
+`Penguin_example.R` is an example R script based on the content of the tutorial.

 We would love to hear your feedback on the tutorial, whether you did it in the classroom or online: https://www.surveymonkey.co.uk/r/S9R5G2T